bscod27/big-man-betweenness/README.md

 git clone https://github.com/bscod27/big-man-betweenness.git
 cd big-man-betweenness.git
 ```
+- Pull the competition [data](https://www.kaggle.com/competitions/nfl-big-data-bowl-2023/data) and store in the `data` folder
 - Execute the scripts detailed below

-The data from the competition [website](https://www.kaggle.com/competitions/nfl-big-data-bowl-2023/data) should be pulled locally and stored in the `data` folder, as the competition [rules](https://www.kaggle.com/competitions/nfl-big-data-bowl-2023/rules) prohibit public redistribution of the data.

 ## Scripts
 The following scripts were used in this project and executed in chronological order: